Kianww01/Uni_Website/README.md

 # Uni_Website
-Website made as part of Computer Science BSc course
+E-Commerce Website made as part of Computer Science BSc course

+Makes use of HTML, CSS, PHP, JS and SQL